ACOUSTIC INSTRUMENTS

 The sound of this rascal is massive with warmth and clarity at the bottom end and shimmering treble at the top.
 My OM2H sits in the mix better in a band situation but for a duo or solo, it's perfect.

-On my second solo album 'The Knife', Andy Seward (who produced and played bass on the album) managed to capture the sound of this beautifully.
+On my second solo album The Knife, Andy Seward (who produced and played bass on the album) managed to capture the sound of this beautifully.
 It is featured on 'Do You Want Me' and 'Broken Man' and miked with a Soundelux Elux251 Tube Condenser and Telefunken U47.

-More recently I recorded it with a pair of Schoeps CMC-64, the results which you can hear on the featured track - 'Can't Find My Way Home'.
+More recently I recorded it with a matched pair of Schoeps CMC-64, the results which you can hear on the featured track - 'Can't Find My Way Home'.

 As with most of my acoustic guitars, it's fitted with a Highlander IP-2 pick up which allows me to add an additional passive pickup if required - I use the Jim Kaufman Sunrise.
 Strung now with Curt Mangan Phosphor Bronze 13-56.